vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-sequence-memory-exercise-with-history.md

   day, this was driven by the development of the strategy documented in [My strategy](#my-strategy).
 The three most recent scores were 42, 36, and 39.

+* 2024-11-10: 33.6 points moving average.
+The trend remains similar to 2024-10-16.
+One thing worth noting is that for some of the games, I deliberately failed the game after getting a high enough score due to the game taking a lot of time that I didn't have to spare.
+So I could potentially have scored a little higher in those cases had I had the time and energy.